membrane-io/docs/src/content/docs/features/state.md

 ## JavaScript objects as the database

-Membrane's durability means you can treat your JavaScript objects as a database.
-For example, you can store some data in one call and use it again in subsequent calls.

-This persistence model enables behavior that wouldn't be possible in most serverless runtimes.
-For example, Promises can be `await`'ed indefinitely without worrying about execution timeouts.
-You might use an indefinite `await` to wait for an [email handler](/features/email).
+Membrane's memory-based durability means the data you put in `state` doesn't need to be JSON-serializable.
+It's useful to use JavaScript `Map`s or `Set`s to store data that can be efficiently read or written to.